 We strongly encourage parents and guardians to participate in their children's education.
 In fact, the research clearly shows that when parents are involved in education, children are more likely to experience academic success and have high self-esteem.
 Your participation can take a number of forms, from reading daily with your child to volunteering in the classroom each week.
-At Back-to-School Night on Wednesday, August 28th, you will have the opportunity to sign up to volunteer in your child's class.
+After the first month or so of school, you will have the opportunity to sign up to volunteer in your child's class.